 The largest of these, an investment of £61.8 million in a 33.3% holding in XLT, alongside Innisfree Limited and Siemens Project Ventures, was completed in June.
-XLT is a company established to procure and lease new rolling stock for use on the Thameslink Passenger Rail franchise.
+XLT is a company established to procure and lease new rolling stock for use on the Thameslink passenger rail franchise.
 The investment in XLT further diversified the core portfolio.
 It is also contributing to overall portfolio income and generated income of £4.7 million for the Company in the first nine months of ownership.
-The performance of XLT since investment is described in the Investment review section.
+The performance of XLT since investment is described in the review on page 42.